GLOBAL ECONOMY-Asia's factory activity grows but Ukraine crisis clouds outlook

 China's factory activity returned to growth in February on rising new orders, a private survey showed on Tuesday, although employment remained mired in contraction.

-Separately, China's official manufacturing Purchasing Manager's Index (PMI) rose to 50.2 in February, remaining above the 50-point mark that separates growth from contraction.
-It picked up a reading of 50.1 in January and confounded analysts' estimate of a slowdown to 49.9.
+Separately, China's official manufacturing purchasing managers' index (PMI) rose to 50.2 in February, remaining above the 50-point mark that separates growth from contraction.
+It picked up from a reading of 50.1 in January and confounded analysts' estimate of a slowdown to 49.9.

+Despite the pick-up, China's official PMI remains well below its pre-pandemic average, said Julian Evans-Pritchard, senior China economist at Capital Economics.

+"The upshot is that China's economy appears to have struggled for momentum so far this year," he said.

 Japan's PMI slipped to 52.7 in February from 55.4 in January, marking the slowest expansion since September last year.